Nathan-88/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 ### Learning Objectives
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+At the end of this project, you are expected to be able to explain to anyone, without the help of Google

 ### General
 - Why JavaScript programming is amazing